AdrianTorjKobza/Products_and_Tools/RISC-V_Visualizer/README.md

 - Syntax-aware editor with full comment support (`#`)
 - Active instruction highlighted in **yellow** as you step through code
 - Highlight stays in sync when scrolling long programs
-- Editable at any time — the simulator resets automatically on change
+- Editable at any time; the simulator resets automatically on change

 ### Step-Through Execution
 - **Step** — execute one instruction at a time